 The DNP program curriculum for most students with a MSN degree will be a minimum of 39 credits.
 All DNP students will pursue some courses in common (the core curriculum).
 With your faculty mentor, you will also select six credits of cognates drawn from the offerings of the University of Virginia or elsewhere to contribute to your scholarly project.
 Students will also complete additional clinical requirements to meet the mandated 1,000 hours of specialty training that is one of the hallmarks of a DNP graduate.
-The BSN-DNP program (under development) will include preparation for NP or CNS certification.
+The BSN-DNP program (which first enrolled students in fall 2013) includes preparation for NP or CNS certification in seven tracks.

 The DNP program culminates in the successful completion of a scholarly project, which is designed by the student in collaboration with a three-member committee.
 The scholarly project must be a significant, evidence-based contribution to existing nursing knowledge and be suitable for publication in a peer reviewed journal or a book.
 This scholarly 'Capstone Project' could be a program needs assessment with program development and evaluation, evaluation of an existing program, development of an assessment instrument/protocol, a cost/benefit analysis of program models, or other scholarly project as approved.